michaelcale/books/books/go/0020-basic-types/100-maps.md

 Search: dictionary, dictionaries, hash table, hash tables
 Id: rd600050
 ---
-A map is a mapping from value of one type to value of another type.
+A map is a mapping from a value of one type to a value of another type.

-Another languages call them dictionaries (Python) or hash tables (C++).
+Other languages call them dictionaries (Python) or hash tables (C++).

 Map basics: